Interesting facts about bees

 Containing enzymes, water, minerals and vitamins, honey contains all the substances needed to sustain life.

 Raw honey does not go bad (spoil) as it contains natural preservatives.
 Indeed, it is believed that a pot of honey was found in an ancient Egyptian tomb and was still safe to eat.
-(Whilst this ‘fact’ is often quoted, there is no source, thus whilst it might be true, it cannot be qualified as such).
+(Whilst this ‘fact’ is often quoted, there is no source, so whilst it might be true, it cannot be qualified as such).

-Not all honey is real honey (although all A.B’s Honey is Real Honey) with many honeys being (either whole or diluted) with corn or other cheap sugar syrups.
+Not all honey is real honey (although all A.B’s Honey is real honey) with many honeys being (either whole or diluted) with corn or other cheap sugar syrups.

 The flavour of honey is created by the type of flowers (nectar) that the bees use to make it.

-In classical Greek the word “drunk” means “honey intoxicated” most likely due to the fermenting of honey (mead) to create an alcoholic drink.
+In classical Greek, the word “drunk” means “honey intoxicated” most likely due to the fermenting of honey (mead) to create an alcoholic drink.